AtkinYaliz/UI-IDE/examples/js.md

 ```

 ### SCOPE ###
-The scope of a variable: The scope of a variable are the locations where it is accessible.
+- A compile time process.
+The scope of a variable are the locations where it is accessible.
-Variables in JavaScript are lexically scoped, so the static structure of a program determines the scope of a variable (it is not influenced by, say, where a function is called from).
+- Variables in JavaScript are lexically scoped, so the static structure of a program determines the scope of a variable.
-**var** variables are either *function-wide* (only functions introduce new scopes) or global, they are visible through blocks.
-**var** declarations are processed when the function starts (or script starts for globals).
+- There is only *functional scope*.
+The only block-scope is catch(e) {...}

 ```javascript
 if (true) {